-The Economic Transition Services project will engage in proactive outreach, planning and direct employment and training services to workers across the state who are expected to face dislocation as a result of changes in the fossil fuel industries.
-Using a data-driven approach, the project will concentrate outreach, job training and apprenticeship resources in geographic areas with both high poverty and high unemployment that are experiencing population decline, including the Permian and San Juan Basins that are most dependent on the fossil fuel industries for employment.
-The Department will focus direct outreach and funding for job training and related expenses will be focused on both the populations and the industries needed for a successful energy transition.
-Where participants are eligible for federal support through the Workforce Innovation and Opportunity Act (WIOA), they will be directed to those programs.
-However, WIOA does not meet the needs of many populations, and the Department is anticipating drastic federal cuts to WIOA funding.
-This funding will also enable the Department to provide support and resources to people who are not eligible for WIOA programs.
+The Economic Transition Program will engage in proactive outreach, planning and direct employment and training services to workers across the state who are needed to meet the workforce needs of our newer industries, and who are expected to face dislocation as a result of changes in the economy.
+Using a data-driven approach, the project will concentrate outreach, job training and apprenticeship resources in geographic areas with both high poverty and high unemployment that are experiencing population.
+The program will also offer a stipend while participants are in training, which has proven to be a key component for New Mexicans who cannot afford the loss of income that comes with going back to school.
+Where participants are eligible for financial support through the Opportunity Scholarship or programs under the Workforce Innovation and Opportunity Act (WIOA), they will be directed to those programs, with this Program filling any gaps in services and resources.
+This program will also enable the Department to provide support and resources to people who are not eligible for WIOA programs.

 The Direct Training Program would offer payment for training, stipends, and wrap-around services.
 Through a combination of WIOA funding for those people and programs that are eligible and CBF funding for those who are not, the Department will pay for up to two years of instruction to complete a training program.